 The eight-year-old platform is incredibly powerful and can do more than most mainstream options currently offer.
 The standard automations to turn your thermostat down and lock your doors at night are there, but it can also track energy use, energy production (if you have solar power or similar), and offer up a sustainability score for your home to help keep you on track.

-To nab a Home Assistant Amber you need to be one of the first 500 backers as the company has only secured components for that many units due to the current global shortage.
-There’s also the option of an Amber Kit that you can assemble yourself and which has the added capability of Power over Ethernet.
+To nab a Home Assistant Yellow you need to be one of the first 500 backers as the company has only secured components for that many units due to the current global shortage.
+There’s also the option of a Yellow Kit that you can assemble yourself and which has the added capability of Power over Ethernet.
 Those don’t ship with the CM4, though, and they’re not as user-friendly.

 The campaign ends October 27th, 2021, with production scheduled to begin in six months and units shipping June 30th, 2022.

 Update, July 14, 2022, 1:50 PM: The name of the product changed from Amber to Yellow; we updated all references.